tdeck/thermalwriter-interface/README.md

 - Pin 2 is connected to uC pin 26 (P_61)
 - Pin 4 is connected to uC pin 25 (P_60)

 I didn't bother to trace the actual PCB, so if something didn't buzz out directly it's not listed here.
 None of these pins corresponds with the HD6303XP microcontroller's built-in serial peripheral; they're just GPIO pins.
-It looks like none of the mare interrupt triggering pins either.
+It looks like none of them are interrupt triggering pins either.
 So I hypothesize that whatever the protocol is, it's probably not very timing sensitive.

 ### Caution: pitfalls of disassembly
 If you have one of these typewriters, I don't recommend taking it apart.
 They're very cleanly designed and serviceable inside, but flat-flex keyboard ribbon cables are made with adhesive that has started to degrade.
 This is most problematic for the yellow rigid plastic tabs attached to the back of the business end of the connectors.
 Without these tabs, it becomes impossible to cleanly push the ribbon cable into the friction fit connector without the thin plastic bending up on the corner and making a bad contact.